Fin’s Recovery Journey

 His gut, however, was getting worse, and friends would jokingly say his farts were the smelliest they had ever smelt in their lives, so something was clearly not right.

-Despite all these health issues, Hamilton was still developing normally by hitting his milestones and starting to babble and say a few words.
+Despite all these health issues, Fin was still developing normally by hitting his milestones and starting to babble and say a few words.
 He was happy and sociable, and I have videos of him playing with his sister and toys in a typical way at a year old.

 The worst thing that could happen …